Saturday, September 22nd was National Public Lands Day.

 Then in hopes of stopping future regrowth, buckthorn blaster was applied to the stumps of everything that was cut down.

 I am amazed at the difference, two hours and a group of volunteers working together can make.
 This is the first time we have volunteered for such an event.
 It was a very rewarding experience, and I am looking forward to doing this again.

-The ranger point of the week is at a pile of buckthorn I helped to clear.
+A pile of buckthorn I helped to clear.

 When spending time outdoors always be respectful of nature, use common sense and please follow any posted rules.

 Always give more than you take and leave no trace.